SamRobinson123/GroupProjectRepo/README.md

     - **Machine-Level Model**: 0.78
     - **Component-Level Model**: 0.76

-  ### 🚀 Personal Contribution
-As a member of the **Group6Capstone** team, I contributed significantly to the project through the following efforts:

-1. **Feature Engineering and EDA**:
-   - Developed survival-related features, such as "Time to Failure," which was calculated from unplanned maintenance logs.
-   - Engineered machine-level attributes to represent historical maintenance schedules, part replacements, and operational time.

-2. **Model Development**:
-   - Designed and implemented the **Cox Proportional Hazards survivor model** to predict time-to-failure, focusing on hazard rates for each machine.

-3. **Validation and Optimization**:
-   - Assessed model performance using survival-specific metrics, such as Concordance Index, and refined features to improve predictions.

 ### 🚀 Business Value of the Solution
 The survival models provide valuable insights for Swire Coca-Cola by:
 - Enabling **proactive maintenance** to prevent machine downtime.